hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 - `verification_ttl` `(int or time string: "24h")` - Controls how long the public portion of a signing key will be available for verification after being rotated.

-- "algorithm" `(string: "RS256")` - Signing algorithm to use.
+- `algorithm` `(string: "RS256")` - Signing algorithm to use.
 This will default to `"RS256"`, and is currently the only allowed value.

 ### Sample Payload